 The Constitution of Kenya is the first document to look at with respect to good governance.
 Compared to the constitutions of other countries, it is quite detailed.

 The Public Procurement Administrative Review Board (PPARB) was set up as an appeal board for those whose rights have been violated during the public procurement process.
 The administrative fee is Ksh 5,000 for tenders with ascertainable value of a minimum Kshs 20,000 depending on the value in question.
-The complainant must state why specifically he thinks his rights have been violated.
-Continue reading “Public Procurement Administrative Review Board”
+The complainant must state why specifically he … Continue reading “Public Procurement Administrative Review Board”

 From 2016, the Public Procurement Oversight Authority (PPOA) is transiting into the new Public Procurement Regulatory Agency (PPRA). see Section 8 of the Public Procurement and Asset Disposal Act, 2015…

 The Controller of Budget, presently Agnes Odhiambo, is in charge of overseeing the current financial operations of the state of Kenya including the counties.
 She is nominated by the President of Kenya for a term of eight years.
 Her tasks are established by Article 228 of the Constitution.
 The COB’s office authorizes any withdrawal from public … Continue reading “COB – Controller of Budget”